brandur/sorg/content/drafts/interfaces.md

 usable by the lowest common denominator.
-We need more applications like Vim, Emacs, and Irssi that push their users to improve and pay huge dividends to those who are willing to make the effort.
+We need more applications like Vim, Emacs, and Irssi that push their users to improve and pay huge dividends to those who are willing to make the effort, and we need to train more users to use them.

 We should build networked applications that cache content and make network fetches asynchronously to remote APIs so